 4. Always show empathy

 The holidays are stressful for a lot of customers, and there’s a good chance they will need some extra ‘TLC’ during this frustrating time.
 To help dial down tensions, a customer care team that shows empathy and compassion is key.

 Motivate your team to tap into their soft skills by personalizing conversations and adding a little small talk into their interactions to show callers your brand understands their stressors and needs.
 Empathy means putting yourself in your customers’ shoes, and that includes considering that some people may experience real difficulties this year.

-But just as you work your empathy muscles to show customers kindness, remember to show it to your team members too.
+But just as you work your Missing resource for 4ulaRIdnr2XJYLBQvQsGp2 muscles to show customers kindness, remember to show it to your team members too.
 Your employees are also human after all, and could be experiencing many of the same stressors as your customers.
 As you work to improve the customer experience, don’t forget your employee experience; check in with your talent.